flowroute/flowroute-sdk-v3-python/README.md

 *   [unassociate(number\_id)](#disconnect) \- Lets you unassign a CNAM record associated with a specified long code number on your account without deleting the CNAM record itself.
 *   [remove\_cnam(cnam\_id)](#remove_cnam) \- Lets you delete a CNAM record from your account.
 Note that this will automatically disassociate all numbers associated with the deleted CNAM record.

 The following shows an example of a single Python file that imports the Flowroute API client and all the required modules.
-The Python library v3 comes with three example demo files &mdash; **number_route_message_demo.py**, **e911_demo.py**, **cnam_demo.py** &mdash; files that you can edit and run for demonstration and testing purposes.
+The Python Library v3 comes with three example demo files &mdash; **number_route_message_demo.py**, **e911_demo.py**, **cnam_demo.py** &mdash; files that you can edit and run for demonstration and testing purposes.

 ```python
 import pprint